jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/sarbecovirus_diversity.md

 accounted for by taking into account the total number of amino acid differences and also their effect on expression, but that’s a lot of weirdness to normalize for so overall definitely not a direction to push.)
-These are probably not the figures we’ll want to use to communicate this, although I do think this is an interestning conclusion to communicate (that preferences have shifted between SARS-CoV-2 and -1)
+These are not the figures we’ll want to use to communicate this, although I do think this is an interestning conclusion to communicate (that preferences have shifted between SARS-CoV-2 and -1), so we should think about how to wrap up this preliminary analysis into something that can be effectively communicated.

-## Epistasis in library double mutants and relation to natural diversity patterns

-*Note* though I do see some structurally interesting epistasis when analyzing double mutant barcodes compared to the effects of their component single mutations, I didn’t really see anything interesting below as it relates to the goal I intended toward with putting this anlaysis in this script (seeing if I could see pairwise epistatic modifiers for the sites/states observed in SARS-CoV-1 that are not well tolerated in SARS-CoV-2).
-Therefore, I’ve moved the “structurally relevant” component of this script to the structure\_function notebook, where it might be elaborated in that context.
-I keep some remaining code chunkd hidden here related to what I tried w.r.t. natural diversity in case I decide to come back to it, but this will probably eventually be eliminated (and doesn’t work right now as the upstream analysis before making these plots is now removed into a different notebook)